AHaoI111/RoBoScope/README.md

 It is designed to build a modular and automated microscope system that is easy to integrate and assemble.
 The software part includes features such as autofocus and automatic microbial identification using built-in recognition models.

+Function introduction:

+1Provides automatic autofocus function.
+2Automatically plans the path based on the actual scanned area (in mm).
+3Multiple autofocus modes: single autofocus for full-slide scanning, autofocus for each scan in region scanning, and intelligent autofocus.

 Firstly, you must have the supported hardware: a camera and a modular motorized microscope.